4 Exploratory Data Analysis

 y = utilization_ratio), size = 0.1) +

 Practice: Create a three-dimensional scatter plot using credit_limit, revolving_balance, and utilization_ratio.
-Because these features are mathematically linked, the points should lie close to a plane.
+Because these features are mathematically linked, the points should lie close to a surface.
 Use plotly to explore the structure interactively.
-Rotate the plot and examine how the features relate.
-Does the three-dimensional view make the redundancy among these features more visually apparent?
+Does the three-dimensional view make the redundancy among these features more apparent?

 The code below first constructs a base scatter plot using ggplot2 and then applies ggMarginal() from the ggExtra package to add histograms along the horizontal and vertical axes: